-The DHHL Ka'ū Regional Plan that was adopted by the Hawaiian Homes Commission in 2012 identified the need to protect and preserve the natural and cultural sites at South Point as one of its five priority projects.
 The purpose of this Resources Management Plan is to guide future actions to steward the land and resources at South Point.
 This plan also serves as a guide for DHHL's Planning Office to allocate funds towards projects in this area.
-The DHHL General Plan and Ka'ū Regional Plan are general in nature and not place-specific.
+The DHHL General Plan and Ka'ū Regional Plan are general in nature.
 Thus, this Resources Management Plan is intended to be more detailed for South Point and articulates specific implementation actions for the management of this area in the near- and long-term.